aonnadi/media-bias/README.md

-# Repo for Research Project: Evaluating the Representation of Marganlied Communities in Boston Media: A NLP & ML Approach
+# Research Project: Evaluating the Representation of Marginalized Communities in Boston Media: A NLP & ML Approach